 Additionally, “Bitcoin appeals to those who do not trust banks or other financial institutions, who want to make quick, irrevocable transfers without paying for currency conversion, or who value privacy. (http://money.cnn.com/2013/03/28/investing/bitcoin-cyprus/index.html?iid=HP_LN) The supply of bitcoins is limited and controlled by an algorithm. (http://www.americanbanker.com/bankthink/how-cryptocurrencies-could-upend-banks-monetary-role-1057597-1.html).
 Unlike government-backed currency, no central authority can devalue bitcoins by printing more.”

 Two years ago, I was asked to comment on bitcoin and virtual currency, especially as it refers to IRS Notice 2014-21.
 At that time, I declined to write anything on the issue.
 Another member of the press called me and I told them basically what the IRS notice said.
 Per IRS Notice 2014-21, issued March 25, 2014, virtual currencies such as Bitcoin are treated as an asset, specifically investment property like stocks and bonds, and not as a currency.
+This is something I felt anyone looking to purchase bitcoin from Zipmex should be aware of.
 Sale of the investment property (bitcoin) can lead to a gain or loss, as can the exchange of goods or services for other goods or services.
 The transaction or exchange of ownership of the assets or services involved triggers the taxable event.
 The fair market value of the goods or services is recorded on the transaction date when the BTCs are received by the service provider or seller of goods.